ViggoMode2021/GNS3-Topologies/Service-Provider/README - MPLS-VPN4.txt

 ---- Section 5 - Customer Routing ----

 1.)
-Implement OSPF for the customer routes and configure it on the provider edge and customer edge routers.
-Use a different area for the customer routes, as opposed to the provider area router.
+Implement OSPF for the customer routers and configure it on the provider edge and customer edge routers.
+Use a different area for the customer routes instead of the provider area router.
 The provider routers will not know of this OSPF process.
 Use a different area # than the ISP.

+---- Section 6 - BGP ----

+1.)
+Enable iBGP on the provider edge routers.
+This will create a full mesh.

 2.)
+Redistribute OSPF subnets for the AS under global BGP configuration on service provider routers.

+3.)
+Redistribute BGP subnets for the AS under global OSPF configuration on service provider routers.